elbowz/partymode-autostart-xbmc-service/README.md

 =====================

 ### Info
-This service simply executes party mode on Kodi startup or on screensaver.
+This service simply executes party mode or playlist on Kodi startup or on screensaver.

 Install, enable it (if not already) and enjoy!